Chelsea Clinton triggered over hilarious picture of former President | John Hawkins' Right Wing News

 - Comment Now 0

-Leave it to the let to get all bent out of shape over a photoshopped picture of a dead President.
+Leave it to the left to get all bent out of shape over a photoshopped picture of a dead President.

 Not just a photoshopped picture, mind you, a picture that Chelsea Clinton had to actually ask Twitter whether it was altered or not.